as365n4/Debian_on_Rock64/README.md

 	Partition 3: Size max, Use as Ext 4 journaling file system, Mount point /   Bootable flag off

-confirm that you don’t want to create Swap Space by clicking `<NO>` in “Software selection” select only `SSH server` and `standard system utilities` and finish the installation, once finished reboot into the newly installed system
+confirm that you don’t want to create Swap Space by clicking `<NO>` ,in “Software selection” select only `SSH server` and `standard system utilities` and finish the installation, once finished reboot into the newly installed system

 #### 4.)
 DTB file handling